-One of the highlights making “City Streets” so interesting is that it is the only film where the lanky Gary Cooper portrays an underworld character and one who gets away with his crimes.
-It’s also part of the reason the film is so little known compared to its contemporaries.
+One of the highlights making “City Streets” so fascinating is that it is the only film where the lanky Gary Cooper portrays an underworld character and one who gets away with his crimes.
+The last fact is also part of the reason the film is so little known compared to its contemporaries.
 Once the Production Code came into existence, the Hayes Office refused to let this film be re-released for many decades.
 Unlike, “The Public Enemy” or “Little Caesar” where a few objectionable scenes could be snipped out, and were, you could not change the fact that the murderers in this film get away without any retribution, even Cooper’s character, known only as The Kid, does not pay for his sins.
-Subsequently, “City Streets” is rarely discussed when books about the great gangster films of the 1930′s are written.
+Subsequently, “City Streets” is rarely discussed in books about the great gangster films of the 1930′s.
 For example, neither “The BFI Companion to Crime” nor John McCarty’s “Bullets over Hollywood” mention the film, though McCarty does refer to it in his earlier book, “Hollywood Gangland.”

 Pop soon get his daughter caught up in a gangland slaying, the murder of a fellow hood named Blackie (Stanley Fields).
 Nan takes the rap, refusing to implicate her father in the crime, and is sent away to prison for two years.
-Sleazy Pop uses the opportunity to convince The Kid the cops framed Nan and get him join the mob thinking he could help get Nan released.
+Not in line win any father of the year awards, sleazy Pop uses the opportunity to convince The Kid the cops framed Nan and get him to join the mob thinking he could help get Nan released.

-Nan’s ambivalent view on her father’s occupation changes while in prison and she’s horrified The Kid has now joined the ranks.
+Nan’s ambivalence on her father’s occupation changes while in prison and she’s horrified The Kid has now joined the underworld ranks.
 She tries to persuade him to quit but he refuses.
 The Big Guy meanwhile has taken a keen liking to Nan and while Pop is willing to pimp his daughter out to the boss man, The Kid is not willing to share his girl.
-At a party, the Big Guy forces Nan to dance with him all night long, promising her she can have everything she wants, clothes, cars, jewelry, etc. if she stays with him.
-Upset, The Kid declares his claim to The Big Guy that Nan is his girl and he isn’t giving her up.
-This does not bode well with The Big Guy and The Kid’s career in the mob may be short lived…or not.
+At a party, the Big Guy forces Nan to dance with him all night long, promising her she can have everything she wants; clothes, cars, jewelry and more if she stays with him.
+Visually upset, The Kid declares his claim to The Big Guy that Nan is his girl and he isn’t giving her up.
+This does not bode well with the boss man which could determine The Kid’s career in the mob may be short lived…or not.

 (1) Clara Bow was well known for her wild love life and previously had an affair with Gary Cooper who was now involved in a love affair with Lupe Velez.
 Bow’s problem’s at this time involved a lawsuit she initiated against a former secretary named Daisy DeVoe who had stolen thousands of dollars worth of clothing and other items from Clara.
 While Bow won the lawsuit, she lost more than she gained.
 While on the stand DeVoe revealed much of Bow’s private life including affairs with Richard Arlen, Fredric March, Gilbert Roland, director Victor Fleming, Bela Lugosi and Cooper.
 She also repeated the previously disclosed sordid tales of Bow’s supposed drug use and her “entertaining” the USC football team, a story which seems to be more rooted in fiction than fact.
 Cooper was fearful at the time the court case and his name being prominently mentioned would overflow and be detrimental to his own career, but needless to say, it did not.
 Bow’s career however went into a tailspin from which it never recovered.